 To compliment online consultation, we are coming to your community.
 Selkirk College wants to review the common themes discovered and hear any further ideas from you.

-This is the last year covered by Selkirk College’s current strategic plan and we are initiating the process for its renewal.
-As this occurs, we want all of our students, staff, alumni and community members to contribute thoughts and ideas to the plan and thus to our future.
+Selkirk College current strategic plan is undergoing a renewal and we want all of our students, staff, alumni and community members to contribute thoughts and ideas to the plan and thus to our future.

 The strategic plan sets out the shared vision and purpose of the college, defines the college’s organizational values, and describes the priorities for the next five years that will ensure the institution remains vital and exceptional for students, employees, the many different communities we serve.
 The plan also affirms our fundamental activities (known as pillars in the current plan), but also articulates new and emerging opportunities and challenges to which we should respond.